robbarrioso/Tableau_dashboards/README.md

 Example visualizations

 This repository contains my Tableau dashboards and visualizations.
-"Name of file:  sales_profits.twb"
-"Data: Sample Superstore"
+The name of the file is sales_profits.twb and the data comes from the Sample Superstore dataset

   This dashboard contains choropleth maps for the Sample Superstore data within tableau desktop and shows population layers
     across the US.